-I explained this to Trevan looking for a little sympathy… essentially communicating: “See honey, do you see how hard I have it?” 🙂
+I explained this to Trevan looking for a little sympathy, essentially communicating: “See honey, do you see how hard this is??”

-It was at that moment that I knew there would be no sympathy for me at this moment, for he had just had an epiphany and was actually grateful for my troubles, because without them, he would not have just discovered an amazing truth about dream-seeds, too.
+It was at that moment that I knew there would be no sympathy for me at this moment, for he was actually grateful for my troubles, because without them, he would not have just discovered an amazing truth about dream-seeds, too.

 See, if a principle is true, it will be true at all levels, and in all circumstances: micro as well as macro.
 We have already seen the parallels between seeds in nature planted in the earth, and dream-seeds planted in the mind.